Air France cancels fifth of flights as pilots strike

 "The right to strike is there, and the right to strike will remain, but passengers will at last have some rights," he told RTL radio.

-Air France (AIRF.PA) shares were hit, trading down 3.8 percent at 5.13 euros late in the trading day versus a 0.3 percent decline in the European travel and leisure index .SXTP
+Air France shares were hit, trading down 3.8 percent at 5.13 euros late in the trading day versus a 0.3 percent decline in the European travel and leisure index